dylanpieper/samesies/README.md

 # samesies <img src="man/figures/samesies-hex.png" align="right" width="140"/>

 `samesies` compares lists of texts, factors, or numerical values to measure their similarity.
-The motivating use case is evaluating the similarity of large language model (LLM) responses across models, providers, or prompts—a strategy I am calling LLM-as-an-independent-rater .
+The motivating use case is evaluating the similarity of large language model (LLM) responses across models, providers, or prompts—a strategy I call LLM-as-an-independent-rater .

 ## Installation